daintycuevas/ETL-project/README.md

 ### EXTRACT: (Arthur, 10 minutes)

-We downloaded the total alcohol consumption per capita csv file from Kaggle .
-Then we scrapped GDP per capita dataset from wikipedia using pandas (pd.read_html).
+* We downloaded the total alcohol consumption per capita csv file from Kaggle.
+* Then we scrapped GDP per capita dataset from wikipedia using pandas (pd.read_html).

 ### TRANSFORM: (Sonny & Dainty, 45 minutes)